-Four coral cores were analyzed from three reef sites on Guam to further understand the Sr/Ca-SST relationship and how it may be affected by coral growth, in an effort to improve our ability to use Sr/Ca as a proxy to reconstruct sea surface temperature for Guam.
-The relationship between Sr/Ca and SST temperature proved to be weak at best and surprisingly variable between cores even on small spatial scales.
+Four coral cores were analyzed from three reef sites on Guam to further understand the Sr/Ca-SST relationship and evaluate how it may be affected by coral growth and other environmental parameters, in an effort to improve our ability to use Sr/Ca as a proxy to reconstruct SST for Guam.
+The relationship between Sr/Ca and SST proved to be weak at best and surprisingly variable between cores even on small spatial scales.
 Growth calibration was unsuccessful at explaining the weakness in the Sr/Ca-SST relationship.
 Rainfall and the Multivariate ENSO Index (MEI) present some possible explanations for Sr/Ca variation, but, in general, analyses presented here provided more questions than answers.
-These facts leave the author to consider whether or not Sr/Ca measured from coral cores can be appropriately used to reconstruct SST for Guam.
+These facts give pause to consider whether or not Sr/Ca measured from coral cores can be appropriately used to reconstruct SST for Guam.

-Sr/Ca-SST relationship
+Sr/Ca-SST Relationship

-The primary goals of this study was to determine how well Sr/Ca corresponded with SST in the four coral cores from Guam, and, as a result, how accurately historical SST could be reconstructed considering only the Sr/Ca proxy.
+The primary goals of this study were to determine how well Sr/Ca corresponded with SST in the four coral cores from Guam, and, as a result, how accurately historical SST could be reconstructed considering only the Sr/Ca proxy.
 No significant relationship was found between Sr/Ca and SST for two of the four cores analyzed (Agat1-1 and Apra2-1).
 SST explained 40% and 25% of the variation in monthly Sr/Ca in Asan1-1 and Asan2-1, respectively, and 49% of the variation in annual Sr/Ca for Asan1-1.
 (The Sr/Ca-SST relationship for annual data was insignificant for Asan2-1.)
-This result is surprising, given the great body of literature supporting a strong relationship between Sr/Ca and SST, often with R values of 0.90 or higher (reviewed by Correge 2006), but it is not completely unprecedented.
+This result is surprising, given the great body of literature supporting a strong relationship between Sr/Ca and SST, often with R2 values of 0.90 or higher (reviewed by Correge 2006).
+However, it is not completely unprecedented.

 Through an extensive literature search, three studies were found to have similarly weak Sr/Ca-SST calibration results.
 Alibert and Kinsley (2008) collected three coral cores off Papua New Guinea.
 Sr/Ca from two cores proved too difficult to match to SST record, and the third showed an unusually steep relationship with SST.
-A coral core analyzed from the Solomon Islands (Liu et al. 2012) exhibited a Sr/Ca-SST relationship with an R of only 0.39, even after correcting for a decade long drift.
-Additionally, Correge (2006) reports an unpublished R of 0.42 for a Porites Sr/Ca record from Fiji.
+Likewise, a coral core analyzed from the Solomon Islands (Liu et al. 2012) exhibited a Sr/Ca-SST relationship with an R2 of only 0.39, even after correcting for a decade long drift in Sr/Ca values.
+Additionally, Correge (2006) reports an unpublished R2 of 0.42 for a Porites Sr/Ca record from Fiji.
 Notably, all three of these studies, as well as the current study, occurred in the area defined as the Western Pacific Warm Pool (Cravatte et al. 2009).

-The Western Pacific Warm Pool (WPWP) is the warmest region of the Pacific Ocean, with average SST warmer than 28-29°C (Cravatte et al. 2009).
-Throughout the time period studied, SST around Guam experienced an average monthly temperature range of less than four degrees and average annual temperature range of less than one degree Celsius.
-This range is smaller than those of the regions of all of the studies reviewed by Correge (2006).
-Perhaps analyzing Sr/Ca against such a narrow temperature range, contributed to the weaknesses found in the SST relationship.
+The Western Pacific Warm Pool (WPWP) is the warmest region of the Pacific Ocean, with average SSTs warmer than 28-29 °C (Cravatte et al. 2009).
+Throughout the time period of the present study, SST around Guam experienced an average monthly SST range of <4°C and average annual SST range of <1 °C. This range is smaller than those of the regions of all of the studies reviewed by Correge (2006).
+It is reasonable to propose that analyzing Sr/Ca against such a narrow temperature range contributed to the weaknesses found in the SST relationship.
 Evidence supporting that the poor Sr/Ca-SST relationship may stem from the narrow temperature range was found with further inspection of the annual Sr/Ca-SST relationships.
-During the period between 1989 and 1994 when temperatures spanned a wider than typical range for a 6year period (0.80°C, compared with median range of 0.38°C), annual Sr/Ca and SST were strongly related for Asan1-1 and Apra2-1.
+During the period between 1989 and 1994 when temperatures spanned a wider than typical range for a 6-year period (0.80 °C, compared with median range of 0.38 °C), annual Sr/Ca and SST were strongly related for Asan1-1 and Apra2-1.